 Unfortunately, there is no such thing as a settlement calculator, but if there was it would not be very accurate.
 A calculator does not have feelings or emotions, so it could not possibly factor in the proper compensation for pain and suffering, emotional distress, and loss of enjoyment of life.
 These are some of the many factors that go into determining the settlement amount and it takes the skill of an established personal injury lawyer to explain these damages during the settlement process.

 Certain factors, like medical bills and lost wages, are easily determined and can be calculated as part of the total settlement.
 However, the major factor in all settlements is pain and suffering damages.
-This is compensation for the physical and emotion harm suffered by the victim.
+This is compensation for the physical and emotional harm suffered by the victim.
 These damages must be proven through medical records, testimony, and other evidence.

 Examples of Michigan Injury Settlements

-- $5,000,000 Judgment against a negligent driver who struck and severely injured a motorcyclist.
+- $5,000,000 judgment against a negligent driver who struck and severely injured a motorcyclist.
 The motorcycle rider is permanently disabled from work and requires lifetime medical care.

-- $1,800,000 Settlement for a Detroit truck accident client who sustained a serious brain injury after being struck by a semi-truck on the highway.
+- $1,800,000 settlement for a Detroit truck accident client who sustained a serious brain injury after being struck by a semi-truck on the highway.

-- $1,600,000 Settlement for a wrongful death case in Oakland County, Michigan for the estate of a pedestrian who was struck and killed in a car accident by a corporate vehicle.
+- $1,600,000 settlement for a wrongful death case in Oakland County, Michigan for the estate of a pedestrian who was struck and killed in a car accident by a corporate vehicle.

-- $1,400,000 Settlement for a lead-poisoned child with behavioral problems and learning difficulties.
-He lived in a HUD government subsidized apartment building at the time of his poisoning.
+- $1,400,000 settlement for a lead-poisoned child with behavioral problems and learning difficulties.
+He lived in a HUD government-subsidized apartment building at the time of his poisoning.

-- $1,375,000 Settlement for a woman who suffered a spinal cord injury and was paralyzed in a rear-end auto collision in Detroit, Mich.
+- $1,375,000 settlement for a woman who suffered a spinal cord injury and was paralyzed in a rear-end auto collision in Detroit, Mich.

-- $1,200,000 Settlement for a client whose hands were crushed in a press on the job.
+- $1,200,000 settlement for a client whose hands were crushed in a press on the job.
 Many of the safety features were disabled by the employer.

-- $1,100,000 Settlement for an experienced motorcycle rider who suffered catastrophic injuries, including a brain injury and numerous bone fractures, when a truck forced him into oncoming traffic in Detroit.
+- $1,100,000 settlement for an experienced motorcycle rider who suffered catastrophic injuries, including a brain injury and numerous bone fractures, when a truck forced him into oncoming traffic in Detroit.